sthurston99/ahk-scripts/README.md

 ### Ctrl+Alt+m

 Will Select All and Cut the current Window Text, grab all markdown headers from it, then build a Table of Contents from said headers, pasting it back in at the beginning of the document.

+## EmailFuncs

+### GetCurrentEmail()

+Grabs the currently selected email within Outlook and returns it as a Mailitem VBA object via OLE.

+### GetSender()

+Returns the Full Name of the sender of the current selected email.

+### GetStandardName(name)

+When given a full name as an input (i.e. including Office formatted middle initials), will strip it down to FirstName[[:space:]]LastName for the purposes of data sanitization.

+### GetFirstName(name)

+Cuts out the Middle Initial and/or the Last Name of the given name to return on the the First Name of the sender.

+### GetEmailBody(email,name)

+Uses the name of the sender of an email to crop out the email signature at the earliest point possible.

+### GenerateGreeting()

+Returns a random greeting to use when creating new emails.

+### Ctrl+;

+Debug Hotkey, usually used to copy data to clipboard to send to Regex101 or to display MsgBox with contents of function.
+Will eventually move to Debug script.